ghi-electronics/BrainPad-Docs/go-beyond/projects/space-invasion.md

 ```

 ### Sprites
 In computer programming sprites are small pictures or objects that are shown on the screen and can be moved or manipulated as a single entity.
 In this game the space ship, the bullets, and the monster are all sprites.
 We will create a `sprite` class which will be used to keep track of each sprite's position and size.
-This class will also provide methods to and draw it and erase it.
+This class will also provide methods to draw it and erase it.

 ```
 class Sprite {